MaximilianLloyd/patternvault.nvim/README.md

 ## Usage

 add_latest has an optional argument that specifies the history if you want to use another than the default.
-It defaults to the one defined in default options.
+It defaults to the dir specified in options.
 I've only considered search and cmd currently. search grabs the latest, for cmnd it searches for the latest %s command.

 All of your patterns are stored in a `patternvault.json` file that is stored by default in your neovim config directory.